GeneralElectric/winchjs/README.md

 This is a lazy image loader written for AngularJS.

-Current versions of angular supported are 1.0 to 1.3
+Current versions of angular supported are 1.0 to 1.3.
+It should work with IE9+ and modern versions of other browsers.

 ## Usage ##
 When the window scrolls or triggers a validation event a check occurs.
 If an edge of an image is within 100 pixels of